mnemnion/JLpeg.jl/Plans.md

   - [ ] full-capture optimization (bytecode)
   - [ ] disjoint-PChoice optimization
   - [ ] Capture-closing optimization (vm)
-- [ ] All `CaptureInst`s same struct w. distinct Pattern subtype
+- [X] All `CaptureInst`s same struct w. distinct Pattern subtype
-- [ ] fail optimization: only update the register once when returning from calls
+- [ ] fail optimization: only update the register once when returning from calls. this one should be deferred until we have real profiling on the hot loop.
 - [#] Serializing and loading grammars
   - [#] Serializer for PRule, PGrammar
   - [ ]  `@rule!` and `@grammar!` macros
+    - [X]  `@rule!`
+    - [ ]  `@grammar!`
+- [ ]  "deferred action" form `patt / :func`.
+This one will be rather complex to get right, but we get one critical and one nice thing out of it: assigning several actions to a single grammar, and compile-time compiling grammars then load-time providing the Actions.
+- [ ]  Proposed optimizations not found in LPeg
   - [ ]  CaptureCommitInst: it's a commit which create a full capture from its paired Choice.
+  - [ ]  ReturnCommit: Yep.
+It's a Return which makes a capture.
+  - [ ]  `(a / b / c)* -> (a* / b* / c*)*` should give better performance on common patterns
+         like whitespace, where the {\t\n } is very frequent and the comment part is not, lets use use ISpan for a leading set.
+  - [ ]  Follow sets for TestSet and Span.
+These have the additional advantage that they can jump immediately if they fail (for TestSet) or recurse to the start instruction after a match (for a SpanSet).
+  - [ ]  Headfailing TestSet groups: If we have a group of multibyte sets we want to test, we can compress the head (lead) bytes into a single ASCII-style lead test set, by masking the high bit off.
+This lets us single-test fail out of some very large ranges indeed, such as Chinese.
 - [ ] AbstractPattern methods
   - [ ] count(patt::Pattern, s::AbstractString, overlap::Boolean=false)
   - [ ] findall: I think this just returns the .offsets vector of the match